alok-aggarwal/job-worker-service/rfd/job-worker-design.md

 * Job log files rotation and cleanup is not considered
 * No persistent connection between client and server.
 Every request is a new connection
 * Client, Server and CA certs and keys are pre-generated
+* Version management between the jw_helper and Server needs to be considered.